 Friends of Australian Wildlife Conservancy (FoAWC) is a registered UK charity dedicated to the conservation of Australia’s wildlife.
 Australia is one of the most biologically diverse nations on the planet with a significant proportion of Australia’s mammals, birds and reptiles occurring nowhere else in the world.
 Sadly, however, Australia’s wildlife is disappearing: 31 species have gone extinct in the last 200 years – giving Australia the worst rate of mammal extinctions in the world.
 Urgent action is needed if further wildlife extinctions are to be prevented.

 Australian Wildlife Conservancy (AWC) was founded by British-born Martin Copley in the early 1990’s.
 AWC represents an exciting new model for conservation – one based on practical land management (fire management, feral animal control, weed eradication) and world-class science.

-AWC is one of the largest private (non-profit) owners and managers of land for conservation in the world, protecting endangered wildlife across 6.5 million hectares in iconic regions such as the Kimberley, Cape York, Kati Thanda-Lake Eyre and the Top End.
+AWC is one of the largest private (non-profit) owners and managers of land for conservation in the world, protecting endangered wildlife across more than 12.9 million hectares (31.8 million acres) in iconic regions such as the Kimberley, Cape York, Kati Thanda-Lake Eyre and the Top End.
 AWC protects a very high proportion of Australia’s biodiversity, including:

 In fact, AWC protects more species – and more threatened species – than any other non-government organisation.